Tangerine Bank Review 2021

 Tangerine used to be a branch of world banking conglomerate ING Direct; however, in 2012 it was bought by Scotiabank.
 Despite the changes in both name and ownership, the end goal has remained the same: provide Canadians with a ‘one-stop-shop’ type of online bank with great products and friendly customer service.

 As mentioned above, Tangerine Bank aims to be an all-in-one type of bank that seeks to completely replace your previous brick-and-mortar bank while offering a wide variety of products.
 That being said, their most popular products are their credit cards and high interest savings account.
-Here’s what makes these products stand out.
+Here’s what makes these products stand out and puts Tangerine as one of the best online banks in Canada.

 Tangerine Savings Account

 While 0.10% definitely isn’t the highest interest rate out there, it’s important to keep in mind that Tangerine Bank has no fees, no service charges, and no minimum balance requirement.
 In all honesty though, this is what has moved Tangerine from my #1 most recommended online bank, to the second position behind EQ.

 Tangerine Credit Cards